JetBrains/Qodana/topics/qodana-yaml.md

 <link-summary>You can exclude files and paths from analyses.</link-summary>

 You can exclude files and paths from analyses on a per-inspection basis and for all inspections at once.
+Information about inspection IDs is available on the [Inspectopedia](https://www.jetbrains.com/help/inspectopedia/) website.

 To exclude all paths in a project from the analysis scope, omit the `paths` node.